yohanjo/kenli/README.md

 # Knowledge-Enhanced Evidence Retrieval for Counterevidence Generation

-Data and source code will be uploaded by Nov 2021.
+Data and source code will be uploaded soon.

 ## BibTeX
 ```